Prayers for Bobby: Plot

+At Bobby's funeral, the priest leading the eulogy disrespects Bobby due to his sexuality, and Jeanette later expresses her disgust with Mary.
+Mary finds Bobby's journal and begins to read it, learning about the emotions he never shared with her.
+She becomes depressed and begins to question herself and her church's interpretation of scripture.
+In search of answers, she becomes acquainted with the reverend of the Metropolitan Community Church that Bobby attended, who challenges her interpretations of scripture and convinces her to attend a meeting of Parents, Families and Friends of Lesbians and Gays (PFLAG).
+After several months, Mary loses conviction in her former homophobic beliefs and visits the reverend.
+It is there that she recalls always having felt that Bobby was different from her other children, even from conception, and cries with remorse.

-Mary then gives a speech in a Walnut Creek city council meeting supporting a local "gay day" live on television.
-She tells of her experiences with Bobby, the struggles she had coping with him coming out of the closet and her stubbornness to reevaluate her religious beliefs which were nothing more than "bigotry" and "dehumanizing slander."
-Mary also acknowledges how she came to realize that Bobby's sexual orientation was quite natural in God's image and his suicide was subsequently due to poor parenting.
-She concludes her speech by urging people to think before they say, voice, or support homophobia because "a child is listening."
-The measure is rejected, but Mary and her family travel to San Francisco with fellow PFLAG members and walk in a gay pride parade, during which she sees another young man just like Bobby observing the parade.
-She walks over and hugs him, finally coming to terms with her son's death and vowing to work hard for the rights of gays and lesbians.
+Having accepted her role in Bobby's death, Mary gives a speech at a local city council meeting supporting a local "gay day" live on television.
+She recounts the struggles she had coping with Bobby coming out of the closet and her stubbornness to reevaluate her religious beliefs, which were nothing more than "bigotry" and "dehumanizing slander".
+She recognizes that Bobby's kind heart was more important than his sexuality and that his suicide was subsequently due to poor parenting.
+She concludes her speech by urging people to think before they say, voice, or support religious homophobia because "a child is listening".
+The measure is rejected, but Mary is undeterred, and the family travels to San Francisco with fellow PFLAG members to walk in the pride parade, during which she sees a young man observing the parade who reminds her of Bobby.
+She walks over to him and they embrace.
+Mary rejoins the parade committed to fighting for gay rights everywhere.